Credit cards are not only a useful payment method for making purchases but also an essential component of a solid credit-building strategy.

 After all, credit cards are the most common form of revolving credit, which is given more importance than installment credit (e.g. auto loans, student loans, mortgages, etc.) when it comes to calculating your credit score.

-Unfortunately, credit cards often get a bad rap because it’s easy to rack up excessive amounts of debt and destroy your credit score if you do not know how to use credit cards properly.
+Unfortunately, credit cards often get a bad rap because it’s easy to rack up excessive amounts of debt.
+This has the power to destroy your credit score if you do not know how to use credit cards properly.

 However, when you have the knowledge and ability to use credit cards to your advantage rather than to your detriment, they can be an extremely powerful financial tool to have in your arsenal.

-If you’re unsure if using credit cards is the right choice for you or confused about how they work, then keep reading to learn the basics of credit cards that everyone should know.
+If you’re unsure if using credit cards is the right choice for you or if you are confused about how they work, this article is for you.
+Keep reading to learn the basics of credit cards that everyone should know.

 A credit card is a card issued by a lender that allows a consumer to borrow money from the lender in order to pay for purchases.